 If you do not have an enquiry sheet to complete when a client calls, promoting these and many other questions you need answered, email the team at Conversion Management, who will send one to you.

-And if you'd like to chat to the VenueNow team about your listing's pricing data or content, email venue@venuenow.com.
+And if you'd like to chat with the VenueNow team about your listing's pricing data or content, email venue@venuenow.com.

 Nicole Bates is Australia’s leading expert in sales and management for the meetings and events industry.
 Driven by a passion to build meeting and events businesses to be the best they can be, Nicole founded Conversion Management in 2016.
-Through Conversion, Nicole works with her clients to seize their potential, to convert prospects into clients, and to help venues and suppliers transform into profitable powerhouses.
+Through Conversion, Nicole works with her clients to seize their potential, convert prospects into clients, and help venues and suppliers transform into profitable powerhouses.
+Be a smart event marketer!

 Want to list on VenueNow?